OctopusDeploy/docs/docs/infrastructure/accounts/azure/index.md

 1. Next you need your **Application ID**.
   - If you have created an AAD registered application, navigate to **{{Azure Active Directory,App Registrations}}**, click **View all applications**, select the app and copy the **Application ID**.
   - If you haven't created a registered app, Click **New application registration** and add the details for your app, and click **Save**.
 Make note of the **Application ID**.
-1. Generate a one-time password by navigating to **{{Settings,Keys}}**.
-Add a new password, enter a description, and click **Save**.
+1. Generate a one-time password by navigating to **{{Certificates & Secrets,Client Secrets}}**.
+Add a new **secret**, enter a description, and click **Save**.
 Make note of the displayed application password for use in Octopus.
-If you don't want to accept the default one year expiry for the key, you can change the expiry date.
+If you don’t want to accept the default one year expiry for the password, you can change the expiry date.

 You now have the following: